-Sophie van Gestel, the project manager, says she was very impressed with the Mobile Order application.
-To minimize personal contact, audience members use a QR code to order and instantly pay for their food and drinks, without leaving their skybox.
-The order is then delivered to the skybox.
+Sophie van Gestel, the project manager, says she was very impressed with the Cash Register Software.
+To minimize personal contact, audience members use a QR code to order and instantly pay for their food and drinks without leaving their skybox.
+The order is then delivered to skybox.
 “We wanted for people to stay in their skybox as much as possible.
 That's why we used Mobile Order.
 And since the orders were delivered right to them, everyone felt like a VIP.
 Besides that, when people have to go and get their food and drinks at a separate bar and wait in line for a long time, it raises catering costs.”

-There were also VIPs in attendance who were treated to free food and drinks.
+VIPs were also in attendance and were treated to free food and drinks.
 This presented another challenge that the CM.com software solved.
 For each skybox, the organizer could specify whether a payment was required or not.
 Each box also had a unique QR code, so the bar staff knew where to bring the orders.
 As a result, the fans didn’t have to miss a minute of the games.